m-labs/artiq/doc/manual/installing.rst

         $ make -j4
         $ sudo make install

-* Install JTAG tools needed to program Papilio Pro and KC705:
+* Install JTAG tools needed to program the Pipistrello and KC705:

     ::